limbernie/WSHooker/README.md

 6. Registry write-protection

-7. Terminates dangerous COM objects — only `InternetExplorer.Application` is blocklisted
+7. Terminates dangerous COM objects — only `InternetExplorer.Application` is blocklisted for now

 8. Time skipping in `WScript.Sleep()`